-Units focus on the creation of non-naturalistic solo and ensemble performances from a variety of stimuli.
-Non-naturalistic performance styles and associated theatrical conventions are explored in the creation, development and presentation of a solo and ensemble performances.
+Units focus on the creation of solo and ensemble pieces using eclectic performance styles.
+Eclectic performance styles and associated theatrical conventions are explored in the creation, development and presentation of a solo and ensemble performances.
 Students use and manipulate dramatic elements, expressive skills and performance styles to enhance performance.
 They select stagecraft and theatrical conventions as appropriate to the performance.